-The best houses are built on strong foundations – and that goes for sheds as well!
-This is my guide on how to build a shed base…
+The best houses are built on strong foundations – and that goes for sheds and garden buildings as well!
+This is our guide on how to build a shed base…

 Why do you need a shed base?

 It’s obvious really, but I’ll say it anyway, a sturdy shed base reduces future deterioration.
 Get your base level and strong and your shed will be a happy one.
 Simply plonk your beautiful new shed on uneven, soft ground and guess what?
 When you try and put it up... the drilled holes won’t match, the doors will never hang correctly, and chances are the roof panels will be separated by a gap and will leak.
 Did I mention the whole thing will tilt and possibly crack any glass (if it fits in the first place that is)?
 There – I think the message is clear and applies to other garden building projects too.